Loic – Is that really your name, and how do you pronounce that?

 Can we see more recent work and weddings that took place at our venue?

-I have been shooting weddings for a while, so there is a good chance I have shot at your location or a similar one.
+Over the last 10 years I have shoot about 400 weddings in the Bay Area, so there is a good chance I have shot at your location or a similar one.

 Pictures are really important to me; what can I do to get great pictures?